bfansports/CloudTranscode/README.md

 ## CT Documentation

-To understand all about Cloud Transcode and the transcoding activities, head to the CT detailed documentation here: http://sportarchive.github.io/CloudTranscode/
+To understand all about Cloud Transcode and the transcoding activities, head to the CT documentation here: http://sportarchive.github.io/CloudTranscode/

-We explain how to create transcoding jobs and all available transcoding options.
+We explain how to create transcoding jobs and detail all available transcoding options.

 # Contributing